kkalinaki/Improved-Attention-Residual-U-Net-For-Forest-change-detection/README.md

 This file contains the codes to run the three models mentioned above in the Model file.

 # How to use the files
-1. For your image datasets, they should be patched with sizes of 128x128, along with the corresponding masks
+1. For the image datasets, they should be patched with sizes of 128x128, along with the corresponding masks
 2. Follow the folder straucture in the AttResUnet_training.py.
+3. The dataset folder contains the patched images and masks

+# How run te code
+1. Run the model.py file from your preferred environment (I use spyder from anaconda)
+2. The run the AttResUnet_training.py file which has all the models